MurtazaKhan24/CS4348-Projects/Project1/README.md

 ### How to run/ what is displayed
+    Make sure you have the latest python (3.6+)
-    Make sure you're in the "Project 1" folder in the terminal Use the command "python3 driver.py logfile.txt" to start the program
+    Make sure you're in the "Project 1" folder in the terminal Use the command "python driver.py logfile.txt" to start the program

     If for some reason "universal_newlines=True" displays an error, change the parameter to "text=True"

     The terminal will prompt the user for a list of commands, the user has to type the command first